 About the Project

-Life in Michigan has changed very quickly for many people over the past few months.
-The MI Diaries project aims to document what life is like in Michigan during the Coronavirus lockdown and afterwards, as we move back into normal life.
+The MI Diaries project aims to document what life is like in Michigan during the Covid-19 lockdown and afterwards, as we move back into normal life.
 We are interested in all aspects of how life is changing for Michiganders, from their daily routines to their language.
-We are looking for Michiganders who are interested in submitting periodic oral history recordings during this time.
-The MI Diaries project is run by the Sociolinguistics Lab at Michigan State University.
-To hear stories from previous weeks, you can check out the archive for adults, teens, and kids.
-To get to know the researchers working on this project, check out our team above.
-For a full copy of our consent form, click here.
+We are looking for Michiganders aged 3+ who are interested in submitting periodic oral history recordings.

 We appreciate everyone who is interested in sharing their stories.
-Participants who contribute at least 15 minutes of Audio Diary within each 2 week period are eligible to receive a $5 thank-you (as an Amazon gift card that will be emailed to you).
+Participants who contribute at least 15 minutes of audio diary within a week are eligible to receive a $5 thank-you (as an Amazon gift card that will be emailed to you).

 How Can I Help?

 We are so glad you are interested in helping the project!
-Right now we are only collecting stories from Michigan residents, whether you were born and raised here or you recently moved here.
-If you are currently living in Michigan, we would love to have you join the project!
+We are only collecting stories from people currently living in Michigan.
+Whether you were born and raised here or you recently moved here, we would love to have you join the project!

-If you are a student who is interested in joining the project as a team member, contact Dr. Sneller!
+If you are a student who is interested in joining the project as a team member, we invite you to come to our remote meetings.
 You do not have to be an MSU student to join.
-We also have space for youth interns – if you are a high schooler or middle schooler interested in becoming a youth intern for the project, you and a parent or guardian should contact Dr. Sneller together.
+We also have space for youth interns – if you are a high schooler or middle schooler interested in becoming a youth intern for the project, you and a parent or guardian should contact MI Diaries together.

-You can also help the project out financially, by donating to the Linguistics Program Fund!
+You can also help the project out financially, by donating to the MI Diaries fund at Michigan State!
 Your donation helps fund our incredible team of undergraduate and graduate student researchers, and most importantly helps us send participants thank-you gift cards.

-We’ve changed our name!
-MI COVID Diaries is now just MI Diaries.
-The project began during the spring 2020 COVID lockdowns.
+We changed our name!
+We used to be called MI COVID Diaries because the project began during the spring 2020 Covid-19 lockdowns.
 But we realized that our name doesn’t reflect the broad range of Michiganders’ daily experiences that we hear about each week.
+Now we’re just MI Diaries.
 We think MI Diaries is more in keeping with our mission to document life during and after the pandemic.
-So you’ll see our new name in all of our communications and on Facebook, Twitter, and Instagram.
+So you’ll see MI Diaries in all of our communications and on Facebook, Twitter, and Instagram.